 Darin Erstad was named the 23rd head coach of the Nebraska baseball program - and the fifth since 1947 - on June 2, 2011.

-Nebraska fans showed their passion for baseball during the 2014 Big Ten Tournament just down the road in Omaha at TD Ameritade Park.
+Nebraska fans showed their passion for baseball during the 2014 Big Ten Tournament just down the road in Omaha at TD Ameritrade Park.
 At the championship game between the Huskers and Hoosiers, 19,965 fans passed through the gates to set a NCAA record for a conference tournament game.
-Not counting the College World Series, it was the second-largest crowd to watch a college baseball game in 2014, topped only on May 13 at Turner Field in Atlanta, when 21,310 fans attend a contest between Georgia and Georgia Tech.
+Not counting the College World Series, it was the second-largest crowd to watch a college baseball game in 2014, topped only on May 13 at Turner Field in Atlanta, when 21,310 fans attended a contest between Georgia and Georgia Tech.

 Nebraska was again one of the top offenses in the Big Ten Conference in 2014, ranking 19th nationally in hits (623), 30th in triples (19) and 31st in batting average (.293).
 Nebraska’s defense was also one of the best units in the country in 2014.
 With a new starter at first base, third base, shortstop, left field and center field, the Huskers ranked 21st in the country with a .976 fielding percentage.

-During his second year at the helm, Erstad continued to infuse his hard-nosed, blue-collar work ethic in 2013.
-One of the biggest improvements under Erstad has been the Huskers focus on defense.
-It was evident in 2013, as Nebraska set a school and Big Ten Conference record with .981 fielding percentage, which ranked second nationally.
+During his second year at the helm in 2013, Erstad continued to infuse his hard-nosed, blue-collar work ethic.
+One of the biggest improvements under Erstad has been the Huskers’ focus on defense.
+It was evident in 2013, as Nebraska set a school and Big Ten Conference record with a .981 fielding percentage, which ranked second nationally.
 The Huskers committed just 44 errors in 2013, marking their lowest total going back to 1985.
 From 2000 to 2012, the Huskers had averaged 71.2 errors per season.

 Nebraska also nearly won its first conference title since 2005, as it finished in a tie for second during the regular season and came within one win of bringing the Big Ten Tournament title back to Lincoln.

 Following a second-round loss to Ohio State, the Huskers fell to the losers bracket where they knocked out Minnesota.
 The following day, Nebraska eliminated the Buckeyes and immediately had to play the top-seeded Indiana Hoosiers.
-The Huskers kept their season going with a win over the Hoosiers, as Tanner Lubach launched a walk-off home run in the bottom of the 11th inning.
+The Huskers kept their season going with a win over the Hoosiers, as Lubach launched a walk-off home run in the bottom of the 11th inning.

 The two squads returned to Target Field the following day with the Big Ten Tournament title and an automatic bid to the NCAA Tournament on the line.
 Indiana proved too much, as the Hoosiers returned the favor with a 4-3 walk-off win in the bottom of the ninth.
 The Hoosiers went on to play in the College World Series.

 Individually, Chad Christensen developed from a shortstop to an all-conference outfielder.
-After playing shortstop during his first three season, and being a first-team all-conference pick in 2012, Christensen moved to the outfield in 2013, where he was one of three nominees for Big Ten Player of the Year.
+After playing shortstop during his first three seasons, and being a first-team all-conference pick in 2012, Christensen moved to the outfield in 2013, where he was one of three nominees for Big Ten Player of the Year.